wagtail/wagtail-localize/benchmarks/README.md

 - Core probes exist only when they isolate a selected optimization that a full process would hide.
 They are not a second catalog of internal functions.
 - The harness detects a scaling result but does not attribute its cause.
-Use query inspection or a diagnostic tool for that separate task.
+Use query inspection or a diagnostic tool for that separate task, such as the Query Doctor command described above.

 ## Changing the catalog